vitwit/matic-jagar/INSTRUCTIONS.md

 $ sudo -S systemctl start grafana-server

-Grafana will be running on port 3000
+The default port that Grafana runs on is 3000.
 ```

 ### Install InfluxDB